Boris-Barboris/dsubs/arch/Roadmap.rst

     do so frequently, many of them do so every frame.
 Tree update must be fast.
     Caching is a must.
 Also, we're not forced to have a fixed tree root, when we're out of bounds, we can just build an upper layer and shift the root.

+Scenarios:

+    User starts dsubs via executable.
+It runs.

+    User starts dsubs by using shipped start script, that uses dub to recompile some changed files.
+Usefull for modders or programmers that don't mind hacking.

+    You can navigate between the elements using arrows, push or focus using enter, return to upper level by escape.

+    dsubs is launched, main menu is opened.
+It contains:
+        Connect - moves to login screen.
+        Manuals - moves to menu that allows to read some docs, maybe with pictures.
+Maybe =)
+        Options - moves to tabbed screen with options.
+        Exit - self-explanatory.

+    User clicks Connect and sees new menu:
+        Label containing server status (name of the server, number of players, does it accept connections).
+        Label "Login" and textfield, filled with previously-used login.
+        Label "password" and textfield, empty, password characters displayed as cicles or any other cryptic symbol.
+        Connect button.
+        Back buttom, wich returns to main manu.

+    User clicks manuals and